Skip to content

 Despite many years of published experimental and computational modeling studies, in neuroscience, there are no standardized reference brains with fully understood circuit structure and functional representations.
 Not of human, non-human primate, rat, mouse, fruit-fly, and barely of the C.Elegans nematode.

 To overcome this hurdle, we propose that a carefully crafted series of successively more sophisticated in-silico models representing virtual "ground-truth" brain tissue can be used to generate a multi-tiered training data set of "brain data" that can bootstrap towards standardized data sets and challenges in neural circuit reconstruction or brain emulation.
-Our collaborating teams in the BrainGenix Neural Emulation System (NES) and BrainGenix Virtual Brain Platform (VBP) groups of the Carboncopies Foundation develop and maintain this open Whole-Brain Emulation Challenge set with the aim to accelerate the rate of feedback and improvement in this nascent field.
+Our collaborating teams in the BrainGenix Neural Emulation System (NES) and BrainGenix Virtual Brain Platform (VBP) groups of the Carboncopies Foundation develop and maintain this open Brain Emulation Challenge set with the aim to accelerate the rate of feedback and improvement in this nascent field.

 Challenge Series